Take a literary pilgrimage through the ancient paths and contemporary motorways of Great Britain.

 - Term: Summer 2024

 - Estimated Cost: $TBD

 - Prerequisites: None

-- Eligibility: Open to all college students, regardless of their major.
-Non-Wheaton students who share Wheaton's Christian commitment are welcome to participate.
+- Eligibility: Open to all Wheaton College students, regardless of their major.
+All students must be in good standing to participate.

 - Highlights: Study English literature and writing (and earn CATC credit) while being immersed in British culture.
 Led by full-time Wheaton faculty members, this program highlights early 20th-century British literature and history, the long tradition of the religious lyric, multiple connections among writers from the Caribbean, Africa, North America, and Great Britain, and the power of visual metaphor and narrative.

 The courses offered meet requirements for the English major and minor.